hakngrow/proxies/README.md

 Because these are free proxies, there is no guarantee of service availability.
 So after extracting the list of proxy IP addresses, the script can test these proxies by using them to connect to https://httpbin.org/ip. httpbin is a HTTP request and response service.
 It returns the original IP address of a HTTP request.
+And if we connect to httpbin using the proxy and receives the proxy's ip address as a response, we can verify that the proxy is working.